Blocpal-Inc/exchange-api-docs/docs/wapi-api.md

 **Tt recommended to use a small recvWindow of 5000 or less!**

-## SIGNED Endpoint Examples for POST /wapi/v3/withdraw.html
+## SIGNED endpoint examples for POST /wapi/v3/withdraw.html
 Here is a step-by-step example of how to send a vaild signed payload from the Linux command line using `echo`, `openssl`, and `curl`.

 Key | Value